 - “…and doing this can put you in an embarrassing situation if anyone from those who attend the meeting comment on it during the meeting.”

 Up until here, you have clearly explained the behavior, reminded him/her of a situation, and the negative impact that this can lead to.
 Basically, you have generated a need for help to avoid that negative impact.

 Give the person an alternative behavior that can help that person achieve the same goal without causing any negative impact as per the Consequences element.

 Note: The word Alternative was chosen for a very specific reason.
-The word sound light and less demanding which does not trigger the defensiveness of the other person and lead to better results.
+The word sounds light and less demanding which does not trigger the defensiveness of the other person and leads to better results.
 So please avoid using “You must do”, “You should do”, “You have to do” or “The correct behavior is”.